folkelib/Folke.Core/docs/source/gettingstarted.rst

 ApplicationPartManager
 ``````````````````````

-This class is used to easily access the Folke.Identity.Server controllers (such as AuthenticationController) directly from the framework.
+This class is used to easily register the Folke.Identity.Server controllers (such as AuthenticationController) in your application.